Microsoft Enrollment for Education Solutions

 How can I get software through Enrollment for Education Solutions?

 Software is available primarily through the campus computer network, allowing you to install it on any campus-connected computer without the need for a CD.
-New departmental/UVM-owned Windows and Macintosh computers purchased though the Computer Depot will have Microsoft Office preinstalled.
-UVM faculty and staff who work from home can obtain software through the Home Use Program.
+New departmental/UVM-owned Windows and Macintosh computers purchased though the Techstore will have Microsoft Office preinstalled.
+UVM faculty and staff who work from home can obtain software through Office 365 or the Home Use Program.

 Does this mean IT departments no longer have to keep track of how many Office and Windows licenses have been or need to be purchased for UVM faculty and staff?